-Teresa Mella Fogel is a playwright in the second chapter of her life.
+Teresa Fogel is a playwright in the second chapter of her life.
 Her play, “Wedding Day Blues”, was produced at Theatre Artists Workshop New play festival, April 2018.
 “Speed Dating”, was one of the winners of ICWP’s 3-minute play contest.
 “Looking for Juliet” was published in the Drama Notebook in Spring 2020, and her full length play Knock!
 Knock! was a semi-finalist at the Garry Marshall Theatre New Works Festival.
-Three of her plays were performed at Drama Works Playwrights Festival in Old Saybrook, CT, Fall 2021.
+Her plays have been performed at Drama Works Theatre in Old Saybrook, from 2021-2023.
 Teresa is a member of the Dramatists Guild, PWC, International Center for Women Playwrights and the League of Professional Theatre Women.
-She is a member of the Theatre Artists Workshop in Norwalk, Connecticut and member of SquareWrights in Stratford, CT.
-Teresa lives in Old Saybrook Connecticut, with her husband.
+She has attended various playwrighting conferences including Yale, Wesleyan, Cape May Stage and the Kennedy Center Intensive preview.
+Teresa is currently workshopping her full length play, "Grief" while working on several others.
+She gets her inspiration from living on the Connecticut shoreline in Old Saybrook and spending time with her husband of 35 years.

 We're writing Holiday Plays!